 “Interning with the Farmworker Division opened my eyes to the injustices many United States farm workers face.
 The greatest lesson I learned was that public interest law is not only about arguing law and winning cases.
 It is also about standing up with real people to help them exercise their rights.”

-The Farmworker Rights Division of Georgia Legal Services seeks law students to join our advocacy on behalf of farmworkers.
-Our unit advocates and litigates on behalf of Georgia’s farmworkers.
-Our clients frequently experience significant wage violations, discrimination, wrongful termination, and other broken promises.
-We litigate cases aggressively, impacting practices that affect both low-wage immigrant workers and their domestic counterparts.
+The Farmworker Rights Division of Georgia Legal Services Program seeks law students to join our advocacy on behalf of farmworkers.
+Farmworkers frequently experience significant wage violations, discrimination, wrongful termination, and other violation of their employment rights.
+We litigate cases aggressively, impacting practices that affect both foreign and domestic farmworkers in Georgia.
 See, e.g., Tomason v.
 Stanley, 297 F.R.D.
 541 (S.D.
 Ga.
 2014); Hernandez v.
 Hendrix Produce, Inc., 297 F.R.D.
 538 (S.D.
 Ga.
 2014); Ojeda-Sanchez v.
 Bland Farms, 600 F.Supp.2d 1373 (S.D.
 Ga.
 Mar.
 4, 2009).

-Student Intern Responsibilities: Interns will enjoy a full summer of federal litigation, legal research and writing, case planning, fact investigation, client communication, and outreach activity to the farmworker community.
-Summer is our busy time, as the height of the Georgia harvest season occurs from May through July.
-Student interns will develop their client communication and fact-finding skills by visiting farmworker communities around the state, providing workers with information about their rights, and collecting information about the working and housing conditions around the state.
-In addition, interns will have the opportunity to investigate the facts of developing cases, draft affidavits, letters and pleadings, and participate in the discovery process, including electronic document review.
-Previous interns have attended trials, second-chaired depositions, and worked on cases involving racial and national origin discrimination, work stoppages, and serious violations of the Fair Labor Standards Act and the Agricultural Worker Protection Act, among other issues affecting farmworkers.
+Summer is our busiest time, as the height of the Georgia harvest season occurs from May through July.
+Our Summer Interns will develop their client communication and fact-finding skills by visiting farmworker communities around the state, providing workers with information about their rights, and collecting information about the working and housing conditions around the state.
+In addition, interns will have the opportunity to investigate the facts of developing cases, draft affidavits, letters and other legal documents, and participate in the discovery process.
+Previous interns have attended trials and depositions, and worked on cases involving racial and national origin discrimination, serious violations of the Fair Labor Standards Act and the Agricultural Worker Protection Act, among other issues affecting farmworkers.

 See the updated case docket